We get more than our fair share of double yolk eggs on our farm.

 Researchers have studied hens to determine the best way to feed layers, and part of the study considered whether double yolk eggs might require feeding hens differently.

-Can they be incubated?
+Can an egg with two yolks be incubated?

 Yes, but I wouldn’t bother trying to hatch double yolk eggs.
 Because there’s just usually not enough space, oxygen, and nutrients to keep both embryos alive until hatching, most attempts fail.